nobuti/Observer/README.md

 ## Example of use

 	var pubsub = new PubSub;
-	// Space separated events string or array of events pubsub.on("event another_event", function(e){
+	*Space separated events string or array of events pubsub.on("event another_event", function(e){
     console.log("Complete event triggered");
   });